Tuesday, June 17, 2025

 Once we were on the bus, I sat alone and took out a book to read.
 Kat told the other girls in our friend group about the horrible thing I had said.
 As we began the journey south, I knew that I was in for a long three days.
 When when stopped for lunch at a picnic area a few hours later, things got even worse.
 Unsure of where I should sit, I took my chances and sat with my tent group along with our other friends, Aviva and Gerri.

 Torey said to the other girls, "Have you guys seen that new student teacher in the other history class?
 He is so cute!"
 I remember feeling uncomfortable, because I hadn't had my first crush yet-- and everybody knew it-- and all the other girls' lives seemed to revolve around "cute guys."
 I chuckled, not sure what else to do.
-Wilma, a girl who sometimes hung around with some of the girls in my friend group-- and who I never got alone with-- turned to me and said, "What, you don't like guys?"
+Wilma, a girl who sometimes hung around with some of the girls in my friend group-- and who I never got along with-- turned to me and said, "What, you don't like guys?"

 "What the hell, Julie?" said Kat.
 "Why don't you like guys?
 You need hormones!"